robmarkcole/Hue-sensors-HASS/README.md

 [FOR COMMUNITY SUPPORT PLEASE USE THIS THREAD](https://community.home-assistant.io/t/hue-motion-sensors-remotes-custom-component)

 ## Overview
-This custom component provides support for Hue motion sensors, remotes, and some friends of Hue devices.
+This custom integration provides support for the [Hue motion sensors](https://www2.meethue.com/en-us/p/hue-motion-sensor/046677473389) and the Hue device tracker.
+Note that these sensors [are officially integrated with Home Assistant](https://www.home-assistant.io/integrations/hue/), but a different approach is taken in this custom integration.

 ## Installation